 As opposed to the U.S., where most waiters make their living from tips, servers in Paris are paid a living wage.
 And since service is already included in the price, no one is expecting you to tack on an additional 20 to 25 percent at the end of the meal.

 “You should never feel obliged to leave a tip in France,” explains Korus sommelier Vincent Glaymann.
 “In the States, the tip is an important part of the server’s wage.
 In France, it’s a bonus.”

 But that isn’t to say that you should never tip!

 It’s customary to leave a small something – known in French as a pourboire (literally – “to drink”).
 This is especially true when the team goes above and beyond.

 “I see a tip as a sign of successful service,” says Le Saint-Sébastien server Camille Aldon.
 “I understand when people don’t leave tips if something went wrong, but it also means that the service is being called into question.”

 As for how much to leave, the answer is, “It depends.”
 In a smaller spot like a café or bar with table service, a few coins will do.
 If service was good, round up to the closest euro (if your espresso was 1.40€, leave 2€).
 If it was surly, ten or twenty centimes is fine.
 Aldon notes that she feels “a bit dumb” when someone just leaves copper five-cent pieces, so take note: this may be perceived as a bit of an insult by your server.

-You might also consider rewarding servers who went out of their way to help you translate the menu or kitchens who handled special requests, especially since tips are usually pooled by the entire team.
+So you’re not obliged to leave anything, and modest tips are perfectly acceptable.
+However, might consider rewarding servers who went out of their way to help you translate the menu or kitchens who handled special requests, especially since tips are usually pooled by the entire team.